fabibo3/visgeom/README.md

-# med_vis
+# med-vis
-Scripts for visualization of medical images and 3D structures like meshes
+Scripts for visualization of medical images and 3D structures like meshes.